 Man made monuments

 - Ayutthaya Old City - Ayutthaya province, Central.
 Former capital of Siam from 1350 to 1767, when it was destroyed by Burmese.
-Circa 1700 AD this city had approximately 1 million inhabitants - it was one of the largest in the world.
+Around 1700 AD this city had approximately 1 million inhabitants - it was one of the largest in the world.
 The site still contains numerous ruins of Buddhist monasteries and temples, including the magnificent royal temple Wat Chaiwatthanaram (1630) with 35 m high temple spire - prang.

 - Chiang Saen - Chiang Rai province, North.
 Remnants of ancient fortified city in remote part of Golden Triangle.
-Supposedly established in 6th century AD, this city became a capital of Lanna Thai kingdom.
+Supposedly established in the 6th century AD, this city became a capital of Lanna Thai kingdom.
 Seen ruins of double walls as well as remnants of Buddhist temples with distinctive style of sculptures.

 - Kampheng Phet (Kamphaeng Phet) - Sukhothai province, Central.
-Remnants of formerly important city, established in mid 14th century.
+Remnants of formerly important city, established in the mid 14th century.
 City includes 6 m high defensive wall with moat and numerous ornate structures overgrown with forest.
 Includes impressive temples such as Wat Phra Kaeo and Wat Chang Rob.

 - Si Satchanalai - Sukhothai province, Central.
 Remnants of ancient town.
 Here are located several impressive ancient temples, for example, Wat Chang Lom and Wat Chedi Chet Thaeo and some 140 other structures.

 - Sukhothai Old City (Muang Gao, Sukothai) - Sukhothai province, Central.
-Former capital of Sukhothai kindgom in 1238 - circa 1380.
-Contains ruins of magnificent early Thai architecture from 13th - 14th centuries.
+Former capital of Sukhothai kindgom in 1238 - around 1380.
+Contains ruins of magnificent early Thai architecture from the 13th - 14th centuries.
 Important structures are remnants of fortification wall and temples - the royal Wat Mahathat, Wat Si Chum and Wat Sa Si (Wat Sra Si).

 - Ancient Phimai (Vimaya, Vimayapura) - Nakhon Ratchasima province, Northeast.
 Important Khmer temple, which marks the north-western end of ancient highway from Angkor.
-This beautiful Buddhist temple represents an enclosed, 1,020 x 580 m large area which contains remnants of buildings built in 11th - 12th centuries.
+This beautiful Buddhist temple represents an enclosed, 1,020 x 580 m large area which contains remnants of buildings built in the 11th - 12th centuries.

 - Chedi Wihan Samphutthe temple at Wat Mani Phraison - Tak province, West.
 Unusual Buddhist temple consisting of 233 smaller pagodas surrounding the central tower.
 Temple contains 512,028 Buddha images.

 - Phanom Rung temple - Buri Ram province, Northeast.
-Beautiful Khmer temple complex built on the rim of extinct volcanic complex in 10th - 13th centuries AD.
+Beautiful Khmer temple complex built on the rim of extinct volcanic complex in the 10th - 13th centuries AD.
 This Hindu temple is devoted to Shiva and symbolises the sacred Mount Kailash.